spissvinkel/examples/docs/01-simple-graphics-engine/installation.md

-# 01-simple-graphics-engine

-A simple browser based engine for interactive graphics which will be the basis for other example projects.

-This project is coded in TypeScript, HTML and CSS
+# How to install dependencies and build the project

 ## Installation